jazemzer/distributed-systems/docs/sdi/numbers.md

 Blink of an eye = 300-400 milli secs.
 Google study says that much delay causes people to search less

-Size of a data packet = 14bytes
+Size of a data packet = 1.5Kb
+IpV4 address - 32 bits = \~4 billion addresses

 ---